reasonml-old/reason-react/documentation.md

 Reason-React events map cleanly to ReactJS [synthetic events](https://facebook.github.io/react/docs/events.html).
 More info in the [inline docs](https://github.com/reasonml/reason-react/blob/94b22c3ecad4374d00266727250694fb193b63e2/src/reactEventRe.rei#L1).

+If you're accessing fields on your event object, like `event.target.value`, see [Working with DOM](#working-with-dom) below.

 ### Working with Styles

 Since CSS-in-JS is all the rage right now, we'll recommend our official pick soon.
 In the meantime, for inline styles, there's the `ReactDOMRe.Style.make` API: